h8r-dev/heighliner-website/docs/04-core_features/00-stack/write_stack.md

 ## Run your stack

-Follow [installation guide](/docs/getting_started/installation) to install tools and cluster.
+Follow [installation guide](/docs/getting_started/installation) to install the tools and cluster.

 Then run your stack: